pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 ## Proposed solution

-Allow key paths to reference methods as well as properties:
+Allow key paths to reference methods, in addition to the properties and subscripts they currently support:

 ```swift
 struct Foo {